 ISSUES: this list does not include every issue and might not include your particular issue but gives you an idea of the wide range of issues I help counselling and lifecoaching clients with including:-

-Abuse, Addictions, Anger Management, Anxiety, Auditory Hallucinations, Autism, ASD, Behaviour and Boundary Problems, Bereavement, Bi-Sexuality, Bisexual, Bullying, CBT, Child Related Issues, Children, Communication Problems, Confidence, Couples Issues, Depression, Desire Loss of, Disability Empowerment, Discrimination, Dissociation Spectrum Disorders, Dissociative Identity Disorder, Divorce & Relationship Endings, Eating Disorders, Erectile Dysfunction, e-safety, Family Issues, Gay Issues, Gender, Grooming for abuse, harmful Sexual Behaviour, Hate Crimes, Internet Addiction, Looked After Children, Loneliness, Loss, Loss of Desire, Low Self Confidence, Low Self Esteem / Respect, Parenting / Child Anxieties Around / Positive Attitudes, Performance, Personal Development, Personality Disorders, Phobias, Prejudice, Presentation Anxiety, Psychosis, PTSD Post Traumatic Stress Disorder, Relationship issues, Schizophrenia, Self Confidence / Esteem / Respect, Separation Anxiety, Sexual Abuse, Sex Addiction, Sexual issues, Sexual Offending, Sexuality, Sexual Orientation, including Parental Separation & Same Gender Parenting, Stress, Suicidal Thoughts, Time Management, Transgender Issues, Trauma, Voices, Work Related Issues,
+Abuse, Addictions, Anger Management, Anxiety, Auditory Hallucinations, Autism, ASD, Behaviour and Boundary Problems, Bereavement, Bi-Sexuality, Bisexual, Bullying, CBT, Child Related Issues, Children, Communication Problems, Confidence, Couples Issues, Depression, Desire Loss of, Disability Empowerment, Discrimination, Dissociation Spectrum Disorders, Dissociative Identity Disorder, Divorce & Relationship Endings, Eating Disorders, Erectile Dysfunction, e-safety, Family Issues, Gay Issues, Gender, Grooming for abuse, harmful Sexual Behaviour, Hate Crimes, Internet Addiction, Looked After Children, Loneliness, Loss, Loss of Desire, Low Self Confidence, Low Self Esteem / Respect, Parenting / Child Anxieties Around / Positive Attitudes, Performance, Personal Development, Personality Disorders, Phobias, Prejudice, Presentation Anxiety, Psychosis, PTSD Post Traumatic Stress Disorder, Relationship issues, Schizophrenia, Self Confidence / Esteem / Respect, Separation Anxiety, Sexual Abuse, Sex Addiction, Sexual issues, Sexual Offending, Sexuality, Sexual Orientation, including Parental Separation & Same Gender Parenting, Sex Offending, Sexual Problems, Stress, Suicidal Thoughts, Time Management, Transgender Issues, Trauma, Voices, Work Related Issues,

 A volunteer for some years working with welfare issues from a few decades ago and at a Citizens' Advice Bureau, I was a volunteer helping run a drop-in centre and on call to help support women and children escaping from violent and cruel relationships for about 3 years.
 I have also helped men therapeutically recover from violent and cruel relationships or who are working on leaving such challenging situations.